 What is so special about this waterfall?
-Well for starters, there are approximately 275 individual waterfalls stretching an impressive 3km wide and standing 82m at its highest point.
+Well for starters, there are approximately 275 individual waterfalls stretching an impressive 3km wide and standing 82m at their highest point.

 Iguazu Falls are listed as a UNESCO World Heritage Site and it was also selected as one of the new 7 Wonders of Nature.
 So yes, you are going to want to put this place on your bucket list as it’s a once-in-a-lifetime experience.